 Proven Ford mechanicals mean the EcoSport should be a reliable choice, but there could be more safety kit as standard

 While the low-grade feel in the cabin might have you worried about the long-term durability of the EcoSport, there should be no questioning the mechanical components.

 Ford has been using the EcoBoost petrol engine for a few years across a number of models in its range, and no major issues have been reported in that time.
-Although the 1.5 EcoBlue diesel is a bit newer, it features in cars such as the Focus family hatch, so it should be fine.
 The same is true of the six-speed manual gearbox.

 Reliability is an area where the car’s Brazilian origins should help: the EcoSport was designed from the outset to be rugged and stand up to use on poor-quality South American roads, and developed to be easy to fix if anything does break.